 Another seaplane joy-flight was had a few years later out of North Stradbroke Island, Queensland.
 Again, only 4 passengers, we flew up the Queensland coast to Moreton Bay and back.
 That was very quick and over too soon.

 In 1994 I travelled on a bus tour to Central Australia, to visit Alice Springs and Uluru (Ayers Rock).
-I was lucky to be able to climb the Rock, as it is a sacred site for the indigenous people and they are not keen on anyone climbing it.
+I was lucky to be able to climb the Rock, as it is a sacred site for the indigenous people and they have since prevented anyone climbing it.
 The views from the top – after 2 hours of climbing – were magnificent and awe inspiring.
 Another perspective was then obtained by taking a scenic flight in a Cessna, with just 4 passengers.
 We not only flew over the Rock, but over Kata Tjuta, another sacred rock site a few kilometers away.
 It is a flight really worth taking.

 A long weekend in Mildura for a special concert necessitated a flight rather than wasting 6 hours each way in the car.
 The plane was a Dash 8 (de Havilland Canada Dash 8 – Series 300) taking 50 passengers.
 After having become used to the larger jet planes, even for short haul trips, this seemed really tiny.
 Since then we have also been put on the Embraer EMB 120, a similar sized craft, for flights to Adelaide.

-Though not an aircraft in the strict sense, though it was the forerunner to powered flight, a special event for us was a hot air balloon trip over the Yarra Valley at sunrise.
-The first attempt was cancelled due to rain, but on our second try we were amazed at the lack of any fear at being in a basket thousands of feet in the air.
+Not an aircraft in the strict sense, though it was the forerunner to powered flight, a special event for us was our first hot air balloon flight, over the Yarra Valley at sunrise.
+The first attempt was cancelled due to rain, but on our second try we succeeded and were amazed at the lack of any fear at being in a basket thousands of feet in the air.
 Even though it was dawn it was not cold or windy, as the balloon simply floats with the wind and you don’t feel it.
 The Yarra Valley is covered in vineyards which makes it particularly spectacular.
-We plan to try ballooning again in Turkey over the fairy chimneys of Cappadocia.
+We went ballooning again in Turkey over the fairy chimneys of Cappadocia in 2015.

-[UPDATE 2015: We did it!
-An experience not to be missed – read more ]
+[UPDATE 2015: An experience not to be missed – read more ]

 Less frightening was our parasailing – from a speedboat out of Airlie Beach, Queensland.
 At least with that we were attached to the boat and the landing would have been softer had there been a problem!